 - add a room

-- build, demolish, or move a carport, garage, or shed of more than 200 square feet
+- build, demolish, or move a carport, or garage

 - finish an attic, garage, or basement to make additional living space